 Basic circuit analysis for engineers including direct and alternating currents and operational amplifiers, digital signals and circuits.
 This course is coordinated with the College of Engineering at the University of Nebraska-Lincoln STEP program.
 Student must receive a grade of C or better to transfer into the University of Nebraska-Lincoln STEP program.
-Prerequisite: PHYS 2040 (45/30/0/0)
+Prerequisite: PHYS 2120 (45/30/0/0)

-ENGR 2020 Engineering Statics
+ENGR 2020 Engineering Statics 3 credits

 Action of forces on engineering structures and machines.
 Force systems, static equilibrium of frames and machines.
 Friction, center of gravity, moment of inertia, vector algebra.
 This course is coordinated with the College of Engineering at the University of Nebraska-Lincoln STEP program.
 Student must receive a grade of C or better to transfer into the University of Nebraska-Lincoln STEP program.
-Prerequisite: PHYS 2030 AND MATH 2010 (45/0/0/0)
+Prerequisite: PHYS 2110 WITH MIN.
+GRADE OF C AND MATH 2010 WITH MIN.
+GRADE OF C (45/0/0/0)